LADSoft/OrangeC/doc/adl.md

 * Conditionals       allows different uses of an entity depending on a specified condition
 * Classes            allows linkage of one entity to another
 * Variables          allows accessing a register, number, or address mode that is specified in the source code
-* Codings            allows specifying the bit stream that makes up the instruction bytes
+* Coding sequences   allows specifying the bit stream that makes up the instruction bytes
 * Address names      allows mapping a token sequence to an address mode

 Some of these can be seen in previous examples.
 The next sections will elaborate on them.